adjoeio/djoemo/README.md

 	// returns true if items are found, returns false and nil if no items found, returns false and error in case of error GetItemsWithContext(key KeyInterface, out interface{}, ctx context.Context) (bool, error)

+	// QueryWithContext by query; it accepts a query interface that is used to get the table name, hash key and range key with its operator if it exists;
+	// context which used to enable log with context, the output will be given in items
+	// returns error in case of error QueryWithContext(ctx context.Context, query QueryInterface, item interface{}) error

+	// Query by query; it accepts a query interface that is used to get the table name, hash key and range key with its operator if it exists;
+	// returns error in case of error
+	Query(query QueryInterface, item interface{}) error

 	// GIndex returns index repository
 	GIndex(name string) GlobalIndexInterface
 ```